-For issues related to Canvas, please contact the Help Desk for technical support for issues encountered in Canvas Courses.
+For issues related to Canvas, please contact the eCampus Help Desk.
+The Help Desk can give technical support for issues encountered in Canvas Courses.

-- Phone: (408) 924-2337 - Submit a https://isupport.sjsu.edu/helpdesk/Incident/New? itemGuid=a53156b2-55a9-4a35-8bca-d85f24a85dfb&templateIdentifier=73&tutorialIdentifier=0 - While logged into Canvas, click on the word Help in the lower left corner of the screen (near the bottom of the global navigation menu).
+- Phone: (408) 924-2337 - Submit a help ticket using the following URL: https://isupport.sjsu.edu/ecampus) - While logged into Canvas, click on the word Help in the lower left corner of the screen (near the bottom of the global navigation menu).